 Merchants also had to isolate sub-categories within certain product categories.
 For instance, let’s say they were selling Latin dance shoes.
 Here, an Amazon Platinum category was tennis shoes (similar to the “parent” category for SEO purposes.)

-An Amazon Platinum sub-category (or “child” category for Amazon SEO) would be black Latin dance shoes.
+An Amazon Platinum sub-category (or “child” category for AMZ SEO) would be black Latin dance shoes.
 Black-and-white Latin dance shoes could be an even deeper “sub-sub-category” if sellers wanted to take their website structure to another level.

 How to enter Platinum Keywords on Amazon?